MicrosoftDocs/power-platform/ps-docs/data-connections.md

 - Your sign in information for Project "Sophia" is used to connect to Dataverse.
 - If you have access to multiple instances, you are prompted to choose one.
 - If an instance isn't found, then the option to connect to **Dataverse** won't be available.
-- If Project "Sophia" is not able to access the data in the instance, it will show an error message.
+- If Project "Sophia" is not able to access the data in the instance, it shows an error message.

-Similar to other connections, based on the question you ask, Project "Sophia" will look through the data source for the most relevant data to answer the question.
-Project "Sophia" depends on the metadata available (e.g. Table and Column descriptions) to help identify the relevant data.
+Similar to other connections, based on the question you ask, Project "Sophia" looks through the data source for the most relevant data to answer the question.
+Project "Sophia" depends on the metadata available (for example, table and column descriptions) to help identify the relevant data.
 Hint: make sure that custom tables have proper descreiptions.
-The blueprint generated will depend on the data found.
-If no data is found, then Project "Sophia" will show an error and might ask if you can rephrase the question.
-If you use the AI Cursor to ask additional questions, Project "Sophia" will determine if it has enough information to answer, or if it needs to identify additional data to answer the question.
+The blueprint generated depends on the data found.
+If no data is found, then Project "Sophia" shows an error and might ask if you can rephrase the question.
+If you use the AI Cursor to ask more questions, Project "Sophia" will consider the data-source again to answer it.

 You can establish one connection in a workspace.
 You can upload files for additional context in addition to connecting to a data source.